arturcarvalho/tutorial-1/README.md

 We use [Prisma Photon](https://photonjs.prisma.io/) to talk to the database.
 Prisma has another library called Lift that lets us update the database's schema in a predictable way and snapshot each of those changes.
 Each change is called a _migration_ and Lift will create one when we make changes to our schema.

-First let's define the data structre for a post in the database.
+First let's define the data structure for a post in the database.
 Open up `/api/prisma/schema.prisma` and add the following:

 ```javascript
 model Post {